 I did an interview for the Remote Nomad Podcast around travel and digital nomads in early 2019

-I wasn’t a healthy kid growing up, I spent half my childhood in and out of hospitals.
-From severe asthma to skin diseases, I was a very sick kid.
+In reality, I wasn’t a healthy kid.
+I spent a significant portion of my childhood in and out of hospitals.
+From severe asthma to skin diseases, I had my fair share of health challenges.

-Recently in late 2021 I got back into the gym.
-But I don’t just lift weights for muscles or strength like before.
-This time I’m trying to ‘have it all’ and the gym is just one of many tools.
+It wasn’t until late 2021 that I returned to the gym.
+However, my approach has evolved.
+It’s not just about lifting weights for muscles and strength like before.
+This time, I’m on a quest to ‘have it all,’ and the gym is just one of the many tools in my arsenal.

 So Jeremy what sport do you want to play?
 Want go hiking, do yoga, lift weights, swim or play basketball?

-“Leg day OR climb a mountain” becomes “Leg Day AND climb a mountain” in less than 2 years of fitness being focus.
+“Leg day OR climb a mountain” turned into “Leg Day AND climb a mountain” in under two years of focusing on fitness.

-Everything is for free, I’m too lazy to ever charge for anything around health (SaaS is better for paying the bills😝)
+Everything I share is free; I’m too lazy to charge for health advice (SaaS is better for paying the bills 😝).

-My competance categories to take into consideration when reading my fitness articles.
+My competence categories to take into consideration when reading my fitness articles.

 - High: Hiking, powerlifting, growing muscles, fasting

-- Medium: ketosis, olymic weightlifting, lifestyle strength, yoga
+- Medium: ketosis, Olympic weightlifting, lifestyle strength, yoga

 - Low (but improving): gymnastics, swimming, surfing, pilates, endurance